Africave-Team/Africave-Team-kippa-senior-backend-engineer-technical/README.md

 Okay maybe we understimated your ninja skills🥷🏾, so the second project is totally up to you!
 Sweet right?
 Maybe yoy have something better to show us (... we really do hope so 🙂), we want you to tell us what you to build instead.

-Please send an email with Subject Name: ### Kippa Flutter Engineer Technical Challenge (Project Choice)
+Please send an email with Subject Name: ### Kippa Senior Backend Engineer Technical Challenge (Project Choice)

 Then clearly communicate the project you'd like to build or what you intend to do.
 Sweet right?😀